Best Drivers for Beginners

 A hosel that allows ±1°–2° of loft adjustment gives you room to experiment with higher or lower launch angles as your swing develops. - Lightweight Shaft Options

-Shafts in the 45–55 gram range (often marketed as “senior” or “regular” flex) help slower swingers generate extra clubhead speed, translating directly into distance gains. - Comfortable Grip and Swing Weight
+Shafts in the 45–55 gram range (often marketed as "senior" or "regular" flex) help slower swingers generate extra clubhead speed, translating directly into distance gains.
+If you're unsure which flex is right for you, our complete guide to Project X flex codes explains how the numbering system works. - Comfortable Grip and Swing Weight

 A grip size that fits your hands and a balanced head feel prevent tension, encouraging a natural release through impact.